 Music Events and Festivals

-- The Peacock Society Festival (held in Sept for 2021, should move back to July in 2022) is an electronic music festival that takes place just outside Paris in Creteil (at the Parc Interdépartemental des Sports Paris Val de Marne, Chemin des Bœufs, Creteil France 94000).
+- The Peacock Society Festival (July 8-9 in 2023) is an electronic music festival that takes place just outside Paris in Creteil (at the Parc Interdépartemental des Sports Paris Val de Marne, Chemin des Bœufs, Creteil France 94000).

 Other Events, Festivals, and Experiences